Qwerty12345-ai/AI_ASSIGNMENT/README.md

 ## CRYPTO AI CHATBOT

-A simple Python chatbot that answers cryptocurrency-related questions using static data, natural language detection, and live price info from CoinGecko API.
+A simple Python chatbot that answers cryptocurrency-related questions using static data, natural language detection, and live price info from the CoinGecko API.
 Includes logging of user interactions.

 ## Features